reruo321/CPP-Self-Study/CS/Assembly/GCC/-mpreferred-stack-boundary/README.md

 We learn that when the program allocates buffer on the stack, its size does not always follow the buffer size specified by the C source code, `123`.
 Instead, it can allocate more than the buffer size to make `%rsp` to be a multiple of `2^num`, so that it makes the stack `2^num`-aligned.

-Now let's see other cases.
+Now let's examine other cases.

 #### 2. `num=2`
 ##### main()